 DBEDC today announced a new strategic direction, driven in part by the burgeoning Innovation Economy and designed to respond robustly to evolving opportunities in partnerships with the Dorchester community.
 "The new plan has been developed to put Dorchester on the forefront of innovation and to maximize economic opportunity for residents and businesses," said Daryl Wright, president of the Board of Directors.
 "Our intent is to build upon the tremendous impact DB has made over the past 20 years under the capable leadership of Executive Director Jeanne DuBois."

 Jeanne will be transitioning from her role as executive director and will be assuming a new role effective February 1, 2015.
-"We are fortunate to have her supporting the organization’s mission as the new Strategic Advisor for Community Engagement Strategies.
+"We are fortunate to have her supporting the organization’s mission as the new Senior Advisor for Community Engagement Strategies.
 She will assume this role within the organization for an additional year."
 Click here for a statement from Jeanne.

 To execute the new strategy and realize the full potential of the Innovation Economy, the Board of Directors has engaged Third Sector New England to seek and screen candidates for the role of chief executive officer (CEO).